 Anthropic Engineers Move From Prompts to Loops

 Reporting by VentureBeat and The AI Corner describes a shift at Anthropic from manual prompt-chaining toward automated agent workflows.
 VentureBeat reports that more than 80% of the code merged into Anthropic's production codebase in May was authored by Claude, citing an Anthropic blog post.
 The AI Corner reports that Anthropic engineers have deployed a feature described as "Dynamic Workflows," which it says went live on May 28, 2026, and that the team uses patterns such as fan-out, classify-and-act, adversarial verification, and loop-until-done.
 Industry coverage frames this practice as an instance of "loop engineering," where developers design persistent loops or workflow harnesses rather than issuing individual prompts.
-Editorial analysis: this changes how developer tooling, verification, and cost-control work when models are the primary code author and orchestrator.
+This changes how developer tooling, verification, and cost-control work when models are the primary code author and orchestrator.

 What happened